 About the content of your article:

-- We expect your article to have between a minimum of 1200 to a maximum of 2000 words.
+- We expect your article to have between 1200 to 2000 words maximum.

 - You are free to speak your mind around the topic; we will only edit your article for grammar and visual appearance.